intel/zephyr.js/docs/dgram.md

 Bind socket to a local address and port.
-This is required operation for server-side sockets, i.e. sockets which wait and receive data from other network nodes. `ip_addr` must be a string representing an IP address.
+This is required operation for server-side sockets, i.e. sockets which wait and receive data from other network nodes. `ip_addr` must be a string representing an IP address of a *local* network interface, or a "wildcard" address of `'0.0.0.0'` (IPv4) or `'::'` (IPv6), in which case a socket will be bound to all local interfaces.
 This module does not support domain name resolution, so only IP addresses are allowed.
-An example of IPv4 address: `'192.0.2.1'`, IPV6: `'2001:db8::1'`.
+At the time of writing, local interface addresses are hardcoded to be: `'192.0.2.1'` (IPv4) and `'2001:db8::1'` (IPv6) (but these will become configurable in the future).

 ### DgramSocket.send